 Find the full printable recipe below.

 • All-purpose flour: This recipe is pretty straightforward.
-It’s all about achieving the perfect textures in each of the layers and knowing how to measure flour correctly is part of that.
+It’s all about achieving the perfect textures in each of the layers and knowing how to measure flour is part of that.

 • Baking powder: Check to see that yours has not expired.
 Otherwise, it won’t give it the lift it needs for a light and airy texture.

-How to Make the Best Coffee Cake Recipe
+How to Make Coffee Cake

 With only 10 minutes of prep time, you’ll soon understand why this easy coffee cake is a recipe I reach for again and again!